Ostsiedlung: City laws and grants

 The granting of city rights played an important role in attracting German settlers.
-The town charter privileged the new residents and existing suburban settlements with a market were given formal town charter and then rebuilt or expanded.
+Town charters privileged the new residents and existing suburban settlements with a market and were rebuilt or expanded.
 Even small settlements inhabited by native people would eventually be granted these new rights.
 Regardless of existing suburban settlements, locators were commissioned to establish completely new cities, as the goal was to attract as many people as possible in order to create new, flourishing population centers.

 Expansion of the German city laws

 Among the many different German city laws, the Magdeburg law and the Lübeck law played the greatest role in the new settlements as they served, often in more or less modified form, as models for most cities.
 Other city rights that were of regional importance include the Nuremberg law, the Mecklenburg law and the Iglau law.
 The Lübeck law of 1188 served in the 13th and 14th centuries as the model for around 100 cities in the entire Baltic Sea trading area.
 Around 350,000 people lived under Lübeck law in the early 15th century.
 The Magdeburg law, which has its origins in the privileges granted by Archbishop Wichmann of Magdeburg, first spread into Brandenburg, Saxony and Lusatia.
 Laws based on the Magdeburg model (for example the Kulm/Chełmno law and Neumarkt/Środa law) were introduced in Poland, including Silesia, the State of the Teutonic Order, Bohemia and Moravia and beyond.